Jordan Rhodes: Sheffield Wednesday

 On 1 February 2017, it was announced that Rhodes had signed for Sheffield Wednesday, on loan for the rest of the season.
 He made his debut for the club on 3 February 2017, in a 1–0 away victory to Wigan Athletic.

 A successful loan spell led to the club to finish in fourth place for the 2016–17 EFL Championship season, qualifying for the play-offs, in an attempt to receive promotion to the 2017–18 Premier League season.
 After a 1–1 aggregate score, Wednesday lost 3–4 on penalties to Huddersfield Town, thus confirming their stay in the second level of English football for the 2017–18 EFL Championship season.

 He joined Sheffield Wednesday on a permanent basis on 1 July 2017, as agreed at the time of the loan deal.

 On 10 July 2018, Rhodes joined fellow Championship side Norwich City on a season-long loan.

 On 20 May 2021 it was announced that he would leave Sheffield Wednesday at the end of the season, following the expiry of his contract.

 Return to Huddersfield Town

 On 21 May 2021, a day after it was announced he was to leave Sheffield Wednesday, Huddersfield Town announced Rhodes had agreed to re-sign for them, nine years after he left to sign for Blackburn Rovers.
-He signed a three year contract with his contract starting on 1 July 2021.
+He signed a three-year contract with his contract starting on 1 July 2021.

+Blackpool (loan)

+Rhodes joined League One club Blackpool on 25 August 2023, on loan until the end of the season.
+In his first eight league games for the club, he scored seven goals, including a hat-trick against Reading in a 4–1 victory on 23 September.

+He was sent off for the first time in his 17-year career on 9 March 2024.
+The dismissal was overturned on appeal two days later.

+Permanent move to Blackpool

+On 3 June 2024, Rhodes agreed to join Blackpool on a twelve-month contract from 1 July.

+Mansfield (loan)

+Rhodes joined Mansfield Town on 3 February 2025 on loan until the end of the season.

+Retirement

+On 3 September 2025, Rhodes announced his retirement from playing football, and became the loans manager at Blackburn Rovers.